mattbrictson/capistrano/cucumber.md

 - (done) Fix remaining specs
 - (done) Bootstrap `docker-compose up` to the test runner (and maybe teardown?)
-- Lots of emitted messages from deploy test - is this intended?
+- (done) Lots of emitted messages from deploy test - is this intended? -- The answer seems to be yes
 - Rename/refactor helpers that are Vagrant-specific (maybe outcome should be... don't call them Docker either)
 - Automate permission on the privatekey as part of test runs (0644 to 0600)
 - Github actions should be able to do this OK (may require shipping an image to their container registry)